A big collection of films that might be considered as strange, mindfucking, surreal and weird. Sorted by year. Suggestions are…

 Maps to the Stars

-If you ever watched David Lynch's 'Mulholland Dr.' and wondered what it would have looked like with David Cronenberg at the helm, then this is the film for you.
+If you ever saw David Lynch's Mulholland Dr. and wondered what it might have looked like with David Cronenberg at the helm, then this is the film for you.

 This is easily Julianne Moore's best performance and the entire cast is terrific

 Bruce Wagner's script is equally haunting and satirical.